-It's a sad fact, but your email marketing database degrades by about 25% every year.
-Your contacts' email addresses change as they move from one company to another, they opt-out of your email communication, or they abandon that old AOL address they only use to fill out forms on websites.
+I have some bad news: Your email marketing database degrades by about 22.5% every year.
+Your contacts' email addresses change as they move from one company to another, opt-out of your email communication, or abandon that old AOL address they only use to fill out forms on websites.

 As a marketer, it's your job to make sure you're constantly adding fresh contacts to your email marketing campaigns so you can keep your numbers moving up and to the right.
-If you're not working on growing your email list already (or you've run out of creative ideas to do so), here are 25 simple ways to build up that email list.
+(But not by purchasing email lists -- learn why you should never buy an email list in this post.)

 And to learn more about how to build an effective email list, download our ebook about how to optimize your email marketing programs here.